mjweaver01/nitro.ai/README.md

 ## 🤖 LLM Server Methods

 The LLM methods are lambda functions, located in the `functions` folder; they are currently hosted by Netlify.
 However, the server logic is located in `server`.
-It is relatively amorphous, and can be adapted to AWS, GCP, Vercel, etc. easily.
+It is relatively amorphous code, and can be adapted to AWS, GCP, Vercel, etc. easily.

 NOTE: ensure you have `netlifi-cli` installed, and are signed in.